igsr/gca_1000genomes_website/_searchable/data.md

 ### Alignments

 Alignments are available in [BAM or CRAM](https://samtools.github.io/hts-specs/) format.
 Within IGSR, data are grouped in data collections, such as the 1000 Genomes Project or the Illumina Platinum Genomes.
 A list of the alignment files currently available for a given data collection can be found in the alignment index  for that collection on the [EBI FTP site](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
-READMEs describing the alignment process can be found in the same directories.
-There is also a [README](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/historical_data/former_toplevel/README.alignment_data.md) which explains the file layout.
+Information on the contents of the index file can be found in the file header.

 ### Raw sequence files

 Sequence data is available from the ENA.
 A list of files currently available can be found in the sequence.index file for each data collection on the [EBI FTP site](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/).
-There is also a [README](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/historical_data/former_toplevel/README.sequence_data) which explains the file layout.
+Information on the contents of the index file can be found in the file header.

 ### Sample Availability